hyrise/index_selection_evaluation/README.md

 While some of the chosen algorithms are related to tools employed in commercial DBMS products, the re-implemented algorithms do not fully reflect the behavior and performance of the original tools, which may be continuously enhanced and optimized.

+## Cost Estimation
+The evaluation platform allows utilizing cost estimations that are either based on hypothetical (what-if) or actual indexes.
+By default hypothetical indexes are used.
+For PostgreSQL, [HypoPG](https://github.com/HypoPG/hypopg) is used to provide what-if capabilities.
+To assess the accuracy of HypoPG, a comparison of cost estimations based on actual and hypothetical indexes for the TPC-H and TPC-DS benchmarks is provided [in this repository](https://github.com/hyrise/index_selection_evaluation/tree/refactoring/benchmark_results/cost_estimation_actual_vs_hypo) as well.

+Further details regarding cost estimation will be provided by the corresponding paper as soon as it is published.

 ## Usage

 Install script: